Nuxt

 Create a project (optional)

-If you already have a Nuxt.js project, that's fine too.
+If you already have a Nuxt project, that's fine too.
 Just skip this step.

-For the purpose of this project, start with a fresh Nuxt.js project called my-tiptap-project.
-The following command sets up everything we need.
-It asks a lot of questions, but just use what floats your boat or use the defaults.
+For the purpose of this guide, start with a fresh Nuxt project called my-tiptap-project.
+The following command sets up everything you need:

 # create a project